Verpous/mscripts/README.md

 Then press the "Export" button to download the list as a CSV.
 Say the file is named "movies.csv".
 Then the next thing you would do is run:

-`python mfetch.py -u movies.csv`
+`mfetch.py -u movies.csv`

 This will create a JSON named "movies.json" in the current directory.
 Note the `-u` flag.
 This script can run for hours if your list is very big.
 What `-u` does is it makes mfetch only download movies which are not already in "movies.json".
 So you only need do the big run once, and subsequent runs will finish in seconds.
 Note that you can add `-u` even if "movies.json" doesn't exist yet, and it will be ignored.

-To make sure everything works, I recommend running `python mfetch.py -m 10 <your-list>.csv`.
+To make sure everything works, I recommend running `mfetch.py -m 10 <your-list>.csv`.
 This will make mfetch download no more than 10 movies, so you can see if it works before doing the big run.
 Once you're confident, you can run mfetch again with `-u` to not even redownload those 10 movies.

 Like all other scripts here, you can use `-h` to get the full list of options.